dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T2224: Healthcare inequalities can worsen public health crises.
+### T2224: Health disparities can worsen with unequal healthcare.

 |Support|
 |---|